MrDoritos/file-catalog/README.md

 * I did some reorganizing of data structure classes so that they are actually readable.
 I wrote the C++ version of this library (I've written this same library a few times for some reason) in nano, before I learned about the -i flag.
 Not only were there no tabs in the original code, I didn't know anything about good looking C++.

+* Declaration and implementation (header and source) files are now kept seperate.
+This improves build time and makes cross reference bugs easier to kill.
+Template classes are still one file, obviously.

 #### Other

 * Project will use cmake in the future.
 No more .sh and .bat build scripts.
 You're welcome.
-Currently lack any way to build because the library is still being rewritten.
+Currently lack any way to build because the library is still being rewritten and there is nothing to build.